CHRISTMAS AS IT WAS ORIGINALLY CELEBRATED

 by David Sisler

-More than anything I can remember in recent years, a full color ad for Dell computers is an intensely vivid portrayal of what Christmas has become.
-“Get a free printer, scanner or webcam,” the ad shouts.
-“Hurry, before the spirit of giving leaves us.”
+The most vivid image of what Christmas has become in our modern society is a full color ad for Dell computers.
+"Get a free printer, scanner or webcam," the ad shouts.
+"Hurry, before the spirit of giving leaves us."
 You buy our product before the spirit of giving leaves us!
+Dude!

 Almost 20 ago, we were living in another state, and my wife, Bonnie, was teaching in a middle school.
 One afternoon, late in the school year, she asked a group of seventh graders their plans for high school and beyond.
 One girl, thirteen years old, said the current year would be her last year of formal education.